-The fund statement entries for an NRI PIS Zerodha account are explained below:
+The fund statement entries for your NRI PIS Zerodha account are explained below:

 Buy transaction